B - Breathe

 Our old defaults die hard and it can take time to build a more positive state of mind, so don’t give up too soon.
 Instead, each time the negativity trap beckons, try shifting your focus onto something or someone you love or mentally making a note of your gratitudes.

 This is not about suppressing feelings (which I would not advocate) but just about being mindful of how our own negative thinking can bring us down.
 For further tips, take a look at my previous blog.

 L - Laughter

 Laughter is a fun and healthy way of relieving tension.
 It decreases stress hormones whilst increasing endorphins: those neurotransmitters which not only make us feel good but also naturally relieve pain.

 Laughter also brings connection to those with whom we share the moment, creating greater closeness and empathy.
 Why not actively seek out people and situations that add more humour to your life?

 You could choose a TV sitcom, go to a comedy show, hang out with entertaining friends, regress and play with children, or even try out Laughter Yoga.
 The options are endless and the internet provides plenty of inspiration should you need more ideas.
-If in doubt about the benefits to overall health, take a look at table 2:
+If in doubt about the benefits to overall health, take a look here:

 |Physical Health Benefits

 ||Mental Health Benefits